 The remaining rooms are allocated to those students living furthest from AUB.

-Our halls of residence comprises of Madeira Road, Winton Halls, George Close and coming soon for September 2016 is a new complex of 84 studios in Bath Road, Bournemouth.
+Our halls of residence comprises of Madeira Road, Winton Halls, George Close and for September 2016, a new complex of 84 studios in Bath Road, Bournemouth.

 We cannot guarantee to offer halls accommodation to all students who apply but we aim to notify all applicants by late June of the outcome of their application.
 Unsuccessful applicants will then have the opportunity to attend an Accommodation Day to arrange alternative accommodation.